syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 # Reference scripts in Blazor Application

-This section provides information about the Script Isolation process and how to add CDN, Static Web Assets & Custom resource generator (CRG) script references for Syncfusion Blazor Components.
+This section provides information about the script isolation process and how to reference scripts from CDN, Static Web Assets and Custom resource generator (CRG) for Syncfusion Blazor Components.

+## JavaScript isolation

+Syncfusion Blazor components supports javaScript isolation where the needed scripts are loaded by the component itself when its rendered.
+So, you don't have to reference scripts externally in application.

+> Syncfusion recommends to reference scripts using CDN over static web assets for better loading performance of the blazor application.

-## JavaScript Isolation
+## Disable JavaScript isolation

-Syncfusion Blazor enables JavaScript (JS) isolation in standard JavaScript modules and loaded scripts internally using JavaScript Isolation.
-It allows to load JavaScript code for a specific component alone.
-One of the goals of JavaScript (JS) isolation is to make components reusable that are not impacted by the global scope.

-## IgnoreScript Isolation

-The Syncfusion Blazor provides an `IgnoreScriptIsolation` option to refer the required component scripts externally from the application-end to increase initial load performance and better performance.
-If `IgnoreScriptIsolation` option is set to `true` in `AddSyncfusionBlazor()` service, the Syncfusion Blazor components will disable the dynamic script loading, instead of this it uses the external scripts reference from the application.

-> The `IgnoreScriptIsolation` support is applicable only from 19.2.* version.
+The Syncfusion Blazor components supports to refer scripts externally at the application-end by disabling default javaScript isolation approach for better initial loading performance which explained in the previous section.
+You can disable JS isolation by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) as `true` while adding Syncfusion blazor service using `AddSyncfusionBlazor()`.

-### Refer component scripts externally on Blazor Application
+### Blazor Server App

-Set `IgnoreScriptIsolation` option as true in `AddSyncfusionBlazor` service to add script externally.

-* If you're using `.NET 6` Blazor Server App, set `IgnoreScriptIsolation` option as true in `AddSyncfusionBlazor` service in `~/Program.cs` file.
+* If you're using `.NET 6` Blazor Server App, set [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as `true` using `AddSyncfusionBlazor` service method in `~/Program.cs` file.

     ```c#
     // For .NET 6 project, add the IgnoreScriptIsolation in Syncfusion Blazor Service in Program.cs file.